112th Infantry Regiment (United States): Interwar period

-The 112th Infantry arrived at the port of Newport News on 4 May 1919 on the troopship USS Mercury and was demobilized 6 May 1919 at Camp Dix, New Jersey.
+The 112th Infantry arrived at the port of Newport News on 4 May 1919 on the troopship USS Mercury and was demobilized 6 May 1919 at Fort Dix Camp Dix, New Jersey.
 Per the terms of the National Defense Act of 1920, the regiment was reconstituted in the National Guard in 1921, assigned to the 28th Division, and allotted to the state of Pennsylvania.
 It was reorganized on 1 April 1921 by redesignation of the 16th Infantry, Pennsylvania National Guard (organized on 16 October 1919; headquarters organized on 30 July 1920 and federally recognized at Grove City, Pennsylvania) as the 112th Infantry.
-It participated in the 150th anniversary of Cornwallis’ surrender at Yorktown, Virginia, in October 1931.
+It participated in the 150th anniversary of Siege of Yorktown Cornwallis’ surrender at Yorktown, Virginia, in October 1931.
 The 2nd Battalion was called up for strike duty in the coal fields around Brownsville, Pennsylvania, in June 1933.
-The entire regiment called up to perform relief duties in connection with the flooding of the Schuylkill and Susquehanna Rivers in April 1936.
+The entire regiment called up to perform relief duties in connection with the flooding of the Schuylkill River Schuylkill and Susquehanna Rivers in April 1936.
 The regimental headquarters was relocated 1 August 1937 to Kane, Pennsylvania.
 The regiment conducted annual summer training most years at Mount Gretna, Pennsylvania, 1921–34 and Indiantown Gap, Pennsylvania, 1935–38.
 The regiment was inducted into federal service on 17 February 1941 and moved to Indiantown Gap, where it arrived on 27 February 1941.